-Looking to grease your gears and get out on the trails this summer?
+Looking to grease your gears and get out on the trails?
 Crystal Bridges offers over five miles of trails―most of which are bike-friendly―for you to enjoy both art and nature from your bike!
-This year, we also have several outdoor culinary stops along the way for you to rehydrate and stay energized during your bike ride.

-Discover six things you can do by bike around Crystal Bridges (including a bike ride down to the Momentary) this summer:
+Discover six things you can do by bike around Crystal Bridges (including a bike ride down to the Momentary):

-If you’re planning on biking to the museum, why not come inside?
-The museum is accessible from downtown Bentonville by way of the Razorback Regional Greenway and several other trails.
+Did you know that the Razorback Regional Greenway runs through Crystal Bridges?
+If you’re planning on biking to the museum, make a plan to come inside!
 Park your bike at one of the many bike stands on the grounds and take a pit stop at Eleven for lunch or spend some time wandering the galleries in the cool indoors.
-For your convenience, timed ticket reservations are available, and walk-ups welcome as capacity allows.

 Did you know Crystal Bridges has over five miles of walking and biking trails on its campus?
 The following trails are bike-friendly: Art Trail, Crystal Bridges Trail, North Forest Trail, North Lawn Trail, and the Orchard Trail.
 Along the trails, you’ll find over 30 sculptures so you can continue your art exploration in nature…and while biking!